Young Man Killed in Atlanta Area Workplace Accident

 Contact Montlick & Associates, Attorneys at Law, Today to Schedule Your Free Consultation

 If you or a loved one has suffered injuries as a result of a workplace accident, it is crucial to consider discussing the situation with a Georgia Personal Injury and Workers' Compensation Attorney as soon as possible.
-With more than thirty-two years of experience, Montlick & Associates, Attorneys at Law, has the necessary knowledge, dedication, and resources to provide each client with the legal representation they need and deserve.
+With more than 35 years of experience, Montlick & Associates, Attorneys at Law, has the necessary knowledge, dedication, and resources to provide each client with the legal representation they need and deserve.
 If you would like to discuss your situation with one of our Georgia Personal Injury and Workers' Compensation Attorneys, contact Montlick & Associates, Attorneys at Law, today by calling (800) LAW-NEED (529-6333) to schedule your free consultation.
 You may also visit us online at www.montlick.com to complete a Free Case Evaluation Form, and you may also participate in a 24-hour Live Online Chat.

 * This blog is intended to provide the public with news concerning serious automobile accidents and related stories.
 Although we are receiving this information from news organizations, initial reports may be different from conclusions reached by law enforcement personnel and other organizations, upon further investigation.
 Therefore, the accuracy of the content is not guaranteed.
 The information published here is based on information that has already been reported by a news organization, or other sources, and we cannot and do not assume responsibility for its accuracy.
 The source that we utilized at the time is provided above.
 If this posting pertains to you or your family and you do not wish for it to be on our website, please email us at [email protected] and we will be happy to remove it, but when doing so, please include a link to the the article that you wish to be taken down.